shalivan/shalivan.github.io/_posts/PSY/08-01-01-GameDesign.md

  exchanging resources ( Store or use now bust. )

 ## Scarcity
-- units, currency, objects,time,terrain,
+- units, currency, objects, time, terrain

 #### Health Systems
 Pool of points that get subtracted from, eventually it reaches zero, and that initializes a game-over function or increments a death counter ( **life's** ) and restarts a section of gameplay),

 How much punished for mistakes

-- **regenerating** -  > reward for hiding!!  and not rewarding good play. but get forroward momentum.  (it equal chances before next encounter).
+- **regenerating** -  > reward for hiding!!  and not rewarding good play. but get froward momentum.  (it equal chances before next encounter).
 Cannot hurt player a little as punishment, enemies must be able to kill you
 - **health packs**
  - boxes with stuff. if u have health u get ammo.
 Or coins to spend not always on health
 - **glory kill** reward >> offensive system and encourage to play

 - mixed:
   - regen last few %
   - regen when other conditions.
-Only if the second variable influenced by ie food is at a certain point  (minecraft)
+Only if the second variable influenced by ie food is at a certain point  (Minecraft)

 #### Action Points
 mana (actions) - spiritual or magical energy / karma / stamina  -   Non renevable / renevable